 What Is the Difference Between Fecal Impaction and Constipation?Constipation and fecal impaction are similar since fecal impaction is a severe form of constipation.

-How Do You Know If You Have Rectal Prolapse?Rectal prolapse is a common issue that affects many people.
-Learn the signs of rectal prolapse, what causes it, how doctors diagnose it, and what you can do to treat it.
+How Can You Tell if Your Baby Is Constipated?Constipation is a common issue that affects many infants.
+Learn the signs of constipation in babies, what causes it, how doctors diagnose it, and what you can do to treat it.

 Is Impacted Stool an Emergency?Impacted stool caused by chronic constipation can cause emergency complications, but treatment for mild cases is straightforward.

 Laxatives for ConstipationLaxatives types for the treatment of constipation include over-the-counter (OTC) preparations, for example, bulk-forming laxatives, stool softeners, lubricant laxatives, stimulants, or saline laxatives, enemas, and suppositories.

 Top 12 Foods for Constipation ReliefConstipation is a common problem, and almost everyone has been constipated at one time or another.
 There are foods that can help prevent constipation and also provide relief, for example, kiwi, prunes, beans (your choice of type), berries, certain seeds, potatoes, and popcorn.

 15 Foods That Cause ConstipationConstipation or the decrease in frequency and/or difficulty in passing stools (bowel movements) can be caused by a variety of problems.
 Check out these top 15 foods to avoid because they cause constipation.
 Some foods to avoid include, white rice and bread, caffeine, bananas, alcohol, processed foods, and frozen dinners.